jpwogaman/template.io/README.md

 # How To Use Template.io with Open Stage Control and Cubase

-_Note: to my knowledge, this only works in real-time in Cubase._

 ## 1. Download the Custom Module and Generic Remote Files

 1. /assets/for-osc/**template-io-workfile.json**